 Amendment and Termination.
 Our board of directors has the authority to amend, suspend or terminate our 2011 plan, provided that such action does not materially impair the existing rights of any participant without such participant's written consent.
-As of the date of this prospectus, no additional awards will be granted under the 2011 plan.
+Upon the effectiveness of the registration statement of which this prospectus is a part, no additional awards will be granted under the 2011 plan.
 However, any outstanding awards already granted under the 2011 plan will remain outstanding, subject to the terms of such plan and the applicable award agreements, until such outstanding awards are exercised or until they terminate or expire by their terms.